 Oncology and Immunology Drive MSL Opportunities

-Not all medical specialities are created equal when it comes to opportunities, a few therapeutic areas in particular rely more heavily on MSLs to interact with healthcare providers.
+Not all medical specialities are created equal when it comes to opportunities, a few therapeutic areas in particular rely more heavily on Medical Science Liaisons to interact with healthcare professionals.
 Oncology and immunology lead the way with growth rates of 31% and 28%.
 Given the speed of new developments, new drugs and treatment approaches in these fields this is not surprising.
 New drugs, esp. in the field of immuno-oncology are increasingly personalized and complex requiring field medical specialists like MSLs to satisfy the increasing demand for medical and scientific information from healthcare providers (HCPs).
 This creates opportunities for MSLs, while at the same time, the number of sales representatives is declining.

 New Opportunities Abound